alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ## Headers

 ### Authorization header

-The authorization header is an API key that is encoded using Json Web Tokens (JWT) and is required.
-Go to www.jwt.io for details on encoding your api key.
-You can find more information in the [API keys](#api-keys) section of this documentation.
+The authorization header is an API key that is encoded using JSON Web Tokens.
+You must include an authorization header.

+Refer to the:

+- [JSON Web Tokens website](www.jwt.io) for more information on encoding your authorization header
+- [API keys](#api-keys) section of this documentation for more information on API key type.

-Json Web Tokens have a standard header:
+JSON Web Tokens have a standard header:

 ```
 {